Steven Durbin, Chair

 Accelerated Degree Program

 The Accelerated Master’s Degree Program (AGDP) allows qualified undergraduate students in the Electrical Engineering program or in the Computer Engineering program to complete the requirements for the Master’s degree at an accelerated pace.
-Currently, earning 129 undergraduate credit hours is required to receive a Bachelor’s degree in either program.
+Currently, earning 125 undergraduate credit hours is required to receive a Bachelor’s degree in Electrical Engineering; 129 undergraduate credit hours are required to receive a Bachelor’s degree in Computer Science.
 The Master’s degree requirement is 33 graduate credit hours with the non-thesis option, or 30 hours with the thesis option.
 In either case, at least 15 hours must be taken at the 6000-level.
-Having enrolled in the AGDP program students may count up to 12 credit hours of 5000-level courses taken during their undergraduate studies at WMU toward a Master’s degree in Electrical Engineering, or in Computer Engineering.
+Having enrolled in the AGDP program students may count up to 12 credit hours of 5000-level courses taken during their undergraduate studies at WMU toward a Master’s degree in either Electrical Engineering or in Computer Engineering.
 Full time students may be able to complete both their Bachelor’s and Master’s degrees in a five-year period.

 Students may elect the cooperative plan of education.
 In this plan, the student alternates a semester of study on campus with a semester of compensated industrial experience.
 Students may work in any area in which computer engineers or electrical engineers may be found.